simionrobert/cloud-signature-consortium/README.md

 [![Build Status](https://travis-ci.org/simionrobert/cloud-signature-consortium.svg?branch=master)](https://travis-ci.org/simionrobert/cloud-signature-consortium.svg?branch=master) [![Dependency Status](https://david-dm.org/simionrobert/CSC-Framework/status.svg)](https://david-dm.org/simionrobert/CSC-Framework)

-A CSC RSSP, cloud signature consortium remote signature service provider, made in Node.js, using SoftHSMv2 as HSM.
+A CSC RSSP -Cloud Signature Consortium Remote Signature Service Provider-, written in Node.js using SoftHSMv2 as HSM.
+This application follows the [CSC API V1.0.4.0 Specification](https://cloudsignatureconsortium.org/resources/download-api-specifications/).
+It also includes an OAuth 2.0 server for your particular needs.

 ## Prerequistes

-What things are needed to install the software and how to install them.

 1. Install Mongodb from [mongodb.com](https://www.mongodb.com/download-center/community)
-2. Install OpenSC for interacting with the SoftHSMv2 module.
+2. Install [OpenSC](https://github.com/OpenSC/OpenSC/releases) that is needed for interacting with the SoftHSMv2 dll module.
+We will use `pkcs11-tool` exe.

-- Download and install [OpenSC](https://github.com/OpenSC/OpenSC/releases), which is used for `pkcs11-tool` exe.

-3. Install SoftHSMv2 pkcs11 token module.

-- Use this projects's binaries or install it from [SoftHSMv2](https://github.com/opendnssec/SoftHSMv2)
+3. Install yourself or just copy [SoftHSMv2](https://github.com/opendnssec/SoftHSMv2) from the project's [release binaries](https://github.com/simionrobert/cloud-signature-consortium/releases).

-- Set environment variabile `SOFTHSM2_CONF=path\to\softhsm2.conf`
+- Set environment variabile `SOFTHSM2_CONF=%path_to_softhsm2\lib\softhsm2.conf%`
-- In the file path\to\softhsm2.conf, set key `directories.tokendir=path\to\tokens`
+- In the file path\to\softhsm2.conf, set `directories.tokendir=%path_to_softhsm2\tokens_folder%`
-- Use `softhsm2-util.exe` to initialize a new softhsm2 token.
-You you don't want this, just use the provided one in the binaries.
+- Initialize a new softhsm2 token with `%path_to_softhsm2\bin\softhsm2-util.exe%`
 ```
 softhsm2-util --init-token --slot 0 --label "mytoken"
 ```

-4. Download OpenSSL binaries or install it from [OpenSSL](https://github.com/openssl/openssl).
+4. Copy OpenSSL from [release binaries](https://github.com/simionrobert/cloud-signature-consortium/releases) or install it from [OpenSSL](https://github.com/openssl/openssl).

-   To generate a new certificate and private key for your https/SSL/TLS service, call this command, and put them in the resources folder:
+- Generate a new certificate and private key for your https/SSL/TLS service and put them in the resources folder of the application (the one provided in config.json.
+See point 5):
 ```
 openssl req -x509 -newkey rsa:4096 -keyout keySSL.pem -out certSSL.pem -days 365
 ```

 In the [release version](https://github.com/simionrobert/cloud-signature-consortium/releases) you will find the following binaries:
 - OpenSSL 1.1.1.d x86 (used by the app)
 - SoftHSMv2 (used by the app)
-- PKCS11Admin - 0.5.0 (GUI used to see the token objects)
+- PKCS11Admin - 0.5.0 (Optional GUI to help you see the token objects)

-Don't forget to configure the location of these in the config/config.json ("softhsm2_driver_path, "openSSL_path", "openSC_path")
-If you don't want to do this, by default, the config file is set to search in /utils (/ = root) folder.
+5. Configure the service settings.
+See [Configuration](#configuration).

+After you successfully installed and configured all the prerequistes, you can proceed to [Usage](#usage).

 ## Usage